rajlm10/What-to-watch/README.md

 # What-To-Watch

-What-To-Watch is a custom movie recommender system which suggests popular movies based on some custom ratings given by a user to a few movies from our huge pool.
+What-To-Watch is a machine-learning based custom movie recommender system which suggests popular movies based on some custom ratings given by a user to a few movies from our huge pool.
 The suggestions for each user differ based on their movie choice.

 ## Results